A computational framework for human values: Introduction

-Each of those four subsections (except for the second, which extends the notation of the first subsection) is divided into three parts: our proposal, a discussion of implementation choices, and a concrete example with a concrete implementation choice.
-In other words, we have the example running throughout the development of our formal proposal to support the reader.
+Each of those four subsections is divided into three parts: our proposal, a discussion of implementation choices, and a running example that embodies a concrete implementation choice.
+The running example should support the reader in understanding the development of our foundational proposal.
+We then close with a reflection on the contributions and further work (Section~\ref{sec:StrengthLimit}) along with some concluding remarks (Section~\ref{sec:conclusion}).